How Much Does It Cost to Install Laminate Flooring?

 Subfloor Repair or Replacement

 If the subfloor needs to be repaired or replaced, it will cost approximately $550 for a 300-square-foot plywood subfloor.
 Labor costs will run from $25 to $35 per hour.
+The average cost to repair a tilted, bouncy, or wavy subfloor runs between $1,000 and $3,500.

 The majority of laminate flooring manufacturers offer a warranty on their products.
 It’s recommended that homeowners read the warranty carefully to understand exactly what is covered and for how many years.